Deciding on a Point of View for Your Story

 Why picking the right point of view is vital to the success of your novel

-- First person point of view: First person is the “I” of storytelling.
+- First person point of view: The 1st person point of view is the “I” of storytelling.
 The character is telling his or her own story, conveying these experiences directly to the reader.

-- Second person point of view: In the second person, the story is addressed to “you.”
+- Second person point of view: In the 2nd person point of view, the story is addressed to “you” (the reader).
 This PoV is not commonly used in fiction (as opposed to say letter, essay, or blog writing), but it is still useful to understand how it works.

-- Limited third person point of view: In the third person, things happen to “she” and “he.”
+- Limited third person point of view: In the limited 3rd person point of view, events happen to “she” and “he.”
 Limited third person is by far the most common PoV used in fiction.
 In the limited format, the narrator or “camera” is usually placed in or near the characters’ heads, allowing you to convey their thoughts and emotions directly.

-- Omniscient third person point of view: In this version of the third person style, the narrator knows whatever the writer wishes, including the thoughts of the characters alongside information regarding events they know nothing about.
+- Omniscient third person point of view: In the omniscient 3rd person point of view, the narrator knows whatever the writer wishes, including the thoughts of the characters alongside information regarding events they know nothing about.

-We will cover each of these point of view styles in greater detail in just a moment, but before we do, here are some general questions to consider while you think things through:
+We will cover each of these viewpoint styles in greater detail in just a moment, but before we do, here are some general questions to consider while you think things through:

 - Which of my character’s eyes do I want my reader to be looking through?